Passport Scanner App for iPhone

-Your passport is your most important travel document.
-Losing it abroad means embassy visits, temporary travel documents, and potentially canceled plans.
+ScanLens is a passport scanner app for iPhone that captures the data page as a clean PDF or JPEG, with edge detection and OCR running on-device through Apple Vision and no account required.
+Your passport is your most important travel document, and losing it abroad means embassy visits, temporary travel documents, and potentially canceled plans.
 A digital copy doesn't replace your physical passport, but it significantly simplifies emergency procedures.

 Beyond emergencies, passport scans are required for visa applications, hotel check-ins, rental car reservations, and various travel services.
 Having a high-quality scan ready saves time at every step of travel planning.